 Employer storytelling through press releases, news articles and featured stories

 How your employees speak about your company’s latest news

 How do you measure whether this is working?
 Employee feedback is a good start, and keep an eye on your company reviews online.
 Employees sometimes check customer reviews to see if prospective employers are offering proper treatment to the end users of a company’s product, because it tells them a lot about how the company might treat employees.
 Retention rates are a great indicator too.
 Create a list of metrics to track, such as

 Employee feedback reflecting company values

 Speed of hiring going up

 Are there gaps in the system?
 Chances are you’ll have areas of strength and areas where you can improve.
 It’s okay to rework your plan when you discover an area where the employer branding strategy needs some polish.
 Building out a strategy and toolbox of resources can take time, but don’t worry—you will start seeing better hiring results.

 Need a little help building your employer brand?
 Purpose Jobs works with employers to help share their story and attract top talent.
-If you want to learn more about how we do it, learn more about becoming a Purpose Jobs member, or reach out to Ryan.
+If you want to learn more about how we do it, learn more about becoming a Purpose Jobs member.